How to activate and use Windows Boot Manager?

 What is the difference between BIOS and UEFI?

-BIOS is the old technology that manages computer startup.
-UEFI is the new technology that replaces BIOS and provides more features and security.
+BIOS is the older technology used to manage computer startup.
+UEFI is the newer technology that replaces BIOS and offers more features and security.

 What is the difference between MBR and GPT?

-MBR and GPT are hard drive partitioning formats .
-MBR is the old format which limits the size of the disk to 2 TB and the number of primary partitions to 4.
-GPT is the new format which makes it possible to manage disks of more than 2 TB and to create as many primary partitions as necessary.
+MBR and GPT are hard drive partitioning formats.
+MBR is the older format, which limits disk size to 2 TB and the number of primary partitions to 4.
+GPT is the newer format, which allows for disks larger than 2 TB and the creation of as many primary partitions as needed.

-How do I know if my computer is using BIOS or UEFI?
+How can I tell if my computer uses BIOS or UEFI?

-There are a few ways to find out: by going to your motherboard's firmware and browsing the menus for the term " UEFI ."
-If you find it, your motherboard must have UEFI firmware ; by consulting your motherboard manual; Windows Disk Manager and checking if your hard drive is in MBR or GPT format.
-If it's MBR, your computer is using BIOS .
+your motherboard's firmware settings and browsing the menus for the term " UEFI ."
+If you find it, your motherboard definitely has UEFI firmware Windows Disk Management and checking if your hard drive is formatted as MBR or GPT.
+If it's MBR, your computer uses BIOS .
 If it's GPT, your computer uses UEFI.

 How do I change my computer's startup mode?

-To change the boot mode of your computer, you need to enter the BIOS and change the boot mode setting.
+To change your computer's boot mode, you need to enter the BIOS and modify the boot mode setting.
 You can choose between Legacy Support to boot in BIOS mode or UEFI Only to boot in UEFI mode.

-To create a bootable USB disk , you need to download the ISO image of the operating system you want to install and use software like Rufus to copy the ISO image to your USB disk .
-You also need to choose the partition type and destination system depending on the boot mode you want to use.
+To create a bootable USB drive , you need to download the ISO image of the operating system you want to install and use software like Rufus to copy the ISO image to your USB drive .
+You also need to choose the partition type and the destination system according to the boot method you want to use.

 Conclusion

-Now you know how to use Windows Boot Manager on Windows 7/8/10.
-This tool allows you to choose which operating system to boot if you have multiple systems installed on your computer.
-You can enable or disable Windows Boot Manager as needed.
-You can also boot from a USB disk to reinstall Windows 7 on your computer that has Windows 10 or Windows 8/8.1.
-Before starting the installation, you must ensure that the USB disk is detected by your computer.
-To do this, you can use the “Checking media presence” function which appears in the BIOS or UEFI menu at startup .
-You have the choice between installing Windows 7 in BIOS mode or in UEFI mode , depending on the advantages and disadvantages of each mode.
-We hope that this article was useful to you and that you managed to use Windows Boot Manager without any problems.
+You now know how to use the Windows Boot Manager on Windows 7/8/10.
+This tool allows you to choose which operating system to boot from if you have multiple systems installed on your computer.
+You can enable or disable the Windows Boot Manager as needed.
+You can also boot from a USB drive to reinstall Windows 7 on your computer , which may be running Windows 10 or Windows 8/8.1.
+Before starting the installation, you must ensure that the USB drive is detected by your computer.
+To do this, you can use the "Checking media presence" function, which appears in the BIOS or UEFI menu at startup .
+You can choose between installing Windows 7 in BIOS mode or UEFI mode , depending on the advantages and disadvantages of each.
+We hope this article has been helpful and that you have successfully used the Windows Boot Manager.

-Previous article Whatsapp breakdown?
-What to do to resolve the Problem & bug?
+Previous article : WhatsApp outage?
+What to do to resolve the problem/bug?

-Next article Why don't I have the notes on Instagram?
+Next article : Why don't I have ratings on Instagram?

 Hello :) So what's new?
 Still looking for the latest juicy tech news?
 In need of precise tests and sharp opinions?
 You are in the right place !
 If you don't know me, I'm Adrien, an inveterate geek who spends his days tracking down the craziest tech news.
 Laptop screwed to the wrist, smartphone grafted to the hand and always on the lookout for the slightest tech rumor, I am your sherpa in the merciless world of technology :)